KaleyraVideo/Video-iOS-SDK-Samples-Objc/Basic-Example/README.md

 3. In terminal, run the `pod install` command
 4. Open the project in Xcode
 5. Add `NSCameraUsageDescription` and `NSMicrophoneUsageDescription` keys to the app's Info.plist file
-6. Replace "api key" placeholders in the code
+6. Replace "PUT YOUR APP ID HERE" placeholder inside `AppDelegate` class with the app id provided.
 7. Replace the app bundle identifier and set up code signing if you want to run the example on a real device.

 ## Caveats

 This app uses fake users fetched from our backend system.
 We provide access to those user through a REST api which requires another set of access keys.
+Once obtained, replace "REST API KEY" and "REST URL" placeholders inside `UserRepository` class.

 If your backend system already provides Bandyer "user alias" for your users, then you should modify the app in order to fetch users information from you backend system instead of ours.

 ## Support